webrecorder/browsertrix-crawler/README.md

                                                            [number] [default: 0]
       --warcInfo, --warcinfo                Optional fields added to the warcinfo record in combined WARCs
+      --redisStoreUrl                       If set, url for remote redis server to store state.
+Otherwise, using
+                                            in-memory store             [string]
+      --saveState                           If the crawl state should be serialized to the crawls/ directory.
+                                            Defaults to 'partial', only saved
+                                            when crawl is interrupted
-      --config                              Path to YAML config file
+           [string] [choices: "never", "partial", "always"] [default: "partial"] --config                              Path to YAML config file
 ```
 </details>